Pearls Before Swine by Stephan Pastis for April 10, 2022

 38. Missing large

-Tom about 2 years ago
+Tom over 2 years ago

 In fact, Pastis, In keeping with the Fairness Doctrine, I demand you turn over your comic strip to me for several years to write opposing content.
 That’s “fair”, isn’t it?